 Configure Privacy Preferences Payload

-Find and select the Privacy Preferences from the left side pane and click Configure to configure it by adding the following applications.
+Find and select the Privacy Preferences and click ADD to configure it.
+Then add the following 3 apps according to the following settings.

 com.sentinelone.sentineld